The Millennial Insurance Almanac

 Health, life, renter's, homeowner's, and car insurance are some of the most common insurance types that millennials need to obtain.
 If you own or rent anything else you think needs to be insured, you should obtain insurance for your items rather than thinking it's ‘not worth it.'
 Insurance can be complicated, but you can seek professional insurance help if you're not sure which insurance is a good fit for you.
 Having insurance not only protects you, but others around you.
 It's also okay to switch insurance companies.
 Over time, you might realize an insurance company isn't right for you anymore or you might find something more cost effective.
 One misconception about this is changing insurance companies will affect your credit score, and that's not true.
 Changing insurance companies will not affect your credit score.
 Insurance provides peace of mind and protection from financial loss, and it is so worth it.

-Katherine Fatta is the Social Media Coordinator at Navicore Solutions.
+Katherine Fatta is the Social Media and Content Specialist at Navicore Solutions.
 She creates fun and informative social media posts that engage the public.
+She’s also the host of Navicore’s podcast, ‘Millennial Debt Domination.’
+You can listen to our podcast here.